Methodology

 The connective frame across all twelve corridors.

 The National Park Service Lewis & Clark NHT Office administers the historic-trail layer that ties the program together.
-Every capture is keyed to LCNHT-Direct or LCNHT-Near classifications; every corridor produces interpretive content reusable in NPS Trail Office outreach.
+Every capture is keyed to LCNHT-Direct or LCNHT-Near classifications and produces interpretive content reusable in Trail Office outreach.

 Replicable